How to Write a Research Design

-It would be best if you made some decisions about addressing the research questions adequately before starting the research process, and this is achieved with the help of the research design.
+It would be best to make some decisions about addressing the research questions adequately before starting the research process, which is achieved with the help of the research design.
 Below are the key aspects of the decision-making process:

 The research design provides the strategy of investigation for your project.
-Furthermore, it defines the parameters and criteria to compile the data to evaluate results and draw a conclusion.
+Furthermore, it defines the parameters and criteria to compile the data to evaluate results and conclude.

 The research design can be divided into five broad categories; descriptive, experimental, correlational, diagnostic, and explanatory.

-An important question that you must address before conducting any research study is "how to create a research design."
+Before conducting any research study, you must address an important question: “how to create a research design.”

-Multimethodology or multimethod research includes using more than one method of data collection or research in a research study or set of related studies.
+Multimethodology or multimethod research includes using more than one data collection method or research in a research study or set of related studies.

 If one research design is weak in one area, then another research design can cover that weakness.
-For instance, a dissertation analysing different situations or cases will have more than one research design.
+For instance, a dissertation analyzing different situations or cases will have more than one research design.

-While scientific considerations are a fundamental aspect of the research design, It is equally important that the researcher think practically before deciding on their research design structure.
+While scientific considerations are a fundamental aspect of the research design, It is equally important that the researcher think practically before deciding on its structure.
 Here are some questions that you should think of;

 If you think that the chosen research design cannot answer the research questions properly, you can refine your research questions to gain better insight.